jamesdbrock/monadic-parsers-at-input-boundary/README.md

 very fast, about as fast as regular expressions, sometimes faster.

-So if you learn these monadic parsing techniques then you can apply them in native execution environments very well.
+So if you learn these monadic parsing techniques then you can apply them in other execution environments very well.

 ### (slide)

-Whenever your process receives an input byte stream, the first thing you should do is to parse that byte stream and turn it into a data structure.
+Whenever your process receives an input byte stream, the first thing you should do is to parse that byte stream into a data structure.

 Monadic parsers are the easiest and most effective way to do that.